Michael-Manning/GlDrawer/docs/index.rst

 Welcome to GLDrawer's documentation
 =====================================
 GLDrawer is a simple drawing and game engine which has been modeled closely after GDIDrawer.
-It is can be used in nearly all the same ways as it's predecessor, but runs faster and has many more featues.
+It is can be used in nearly all the same ways as it's predecessor, but runs faster and has many more features.

 More than a drawing library
 *********************************